-In today’s high energy price climate, Australians could be on the lookout for powerful vacuums that are also cost-effective in operation.
+In today’s high energy price climate, Australians could be on the lookout for cost-effective vacuums.

 Henry makes uses of a highly-efficient filter called the TriTex, which can effectively filter out minute dust particles.

-The reason the TriTex filter works so well is that there are three layers of filtration which do not let anything escape its grasp.
+Three layers of filtration do not let anything escape its grasp.